pvcraven/networking-class/source/02_introduction/introduction.rst

 Introduction
 ============

-There are many organizations that make standards used in networking.
-One such organization is the International Organization for Standardization (ISO) based in Switzerland.
+Networking needs standards.
+One organization that makes standards is the International Organization for Standardization (ISO) based in Switzerland.
 ISO created a standard called the Open Systems Interconnection model (OSI model).